 Logic Programming Doctoral Dissertations

-of the ALP Newsletter, is to advertise completed (or almost completed)
+The objective of this column is to advertise completed (or almost

 doctoral dissertations that have a connection to the realm of logic